Does Aldi Take EBT? (Yes, Including Online Orders)

 What Payment Methods Does Aldi Accept?

 Until 2016, Aldi only accepted cash and debit cards as payment.
-Since then, Aldi has expanded its payment options to include all major credit cards, debit cards, EBT, SNAP, Aldi gift cards, and all contactless payments methods, including Apple Pay and Google Pay.
-Aldi does not accept checks or WIC as a payment method.
+Since then, Aldi has expanded its payment options to include all major credit cards, debit cards, EBT, SNAP, Aldi gift cards, and all contactless payment methods, including Apple Pay and Google Pay.
+Aldi does not accept checks or WIC payments.

 All these payment methods are accepted at all of Aldi’s locations and can be used online for pickup or delivery through Instacart.